Meisaka/WaveAsm/README.md

 Overview
 ----

-WaveAsm is a simple assembler that is designed to support multiple CPU targets.
+WaveAsm is an assembler that is designed to support all of the multiple CPU targets found in Trillek.
 Each CPU format is defined by a special definition file containing all the instructions and how to encode them.

 How to Use